Lars-m/week6-javascript2/README.md

 User defined Callbacks, this in JavaScript, Constructor Functions, ES6 and how to use it, closures, var and hoisting.

 ### Wednesday - Ajax, JSON, fetch and DOM continued
-An introduction to Ajax, via fetch and how to use it with a backend REST-API
+An introduction to Ajax and JSON, via fetch and how to use it with a REST-API Backend

 ### Thursday - Single Page Applications
 An introduction to the Single Page Architecture, and how to write Single Page Applications with plain JavaScript